I don’t know about you but, for me, I have a dad who can never sit still.

-He’s always on-the-go.
-Not only because he has a current job that puts him on the plane ever so often, but also because during his days off, he always have something to do in the house – whether it be talking to his fish on his own aquaponics set-up, fixing something on the car, planting some seedlings in the garden, reconstructing some broken spaces in the house and whatnot.
+He’s always on the go.
+Not only because he has a current job that puts him on the plane ever so often, but also because during his days off, he always has something to do in the house – whether it be talking to his fish on his own aquaponics set-up, fixing something on the car, planting some seedlings in the garden, reconstructing some broken spaces in the house and whatnot.
 Believe me.
 It’s endless.

 So, if you have a father like this, you might ask, how in the world can you make a special day for him during Father’s Day?

 Sit Him Down and Watch his Favorite Sports with Him.
 I believe there’s something sweet about talking with your dad and appreciating his favorite sports with him – even if you get bored in the midst of it.
 I’m a daughter and not your average sports fan, but there are times that I find him getting excited when we start to talk about who wins and who losses in a tennis match he has been stalking.
 I’m pretty sure a little comment here and there could definitely make him go on and on excitedly about it and will surely get him to feel understood and appreciated by the family.

 Grab a Dinner Out.
 If you have a family who loves eating out, then this one would be a regular thing.
 This time, try upping it by treating daddy to a pricier restaurant with you paying from your own pocket.
 You can sit down with him and just catch up.
 Or, if that is not up to your alley, organize a DIY romantic dinner setting for your dad and mom – and make sure no one is disturbing!